Superradiant phase transitions in one-dimensional correlated Fermi gases with cavity-induced umklapp scattering: Scaling dimension

-Now let us go forward to the analysis of scaling dimension of the all-to-all sine term follow the Ref.~\cite{gogolin2004bosonization}.
-By redefining the fields $\phi/\sqrt{g}\rightarrow\phi$, the Luttinger parameter $g$ will be absorbed into the sine term:
+} Now let us go forward to the analysis of scaling dimension of the all-to-all cosine term follow Ref.~\cite{gogolin2004bosonization}.
+By redefining the fields $\phi/\sqrt{g}\rightarrow\phi$, the Luttinger parameter $g$ will be absorbed into the cosine term:

 with $\Gamma=2\sqrt{\pi g}$.
 For the free field $S_{0}=\int \int dx d\tau [ u^{-1}(\partial_{\tau}\phi)^{2}+ u(\partial_{x}\phi)^{2}]/2$, the generating functional of fields $\phi$ is given by

 where $G(\boldsymbol{x},\boldsymbol{x}^{'})$ is the Green's function satisfying $-(u^{-1}\partial_{\tau}^{2}+u\partial_{x}^{2})G_{0}(\boldsymbol{x},\boldsymbol{x}^{'})=\delta(\boldsymbol{x}-\boldsymbol{x}^{'})$.
 With the complex coordinates $z=\tau+ix/u$ and $\bar{z}=\tau-ix/u$, the Green's function takes the form,